DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 ![Static Badge](https://img.shields.io/badge/DCN-Request-yellow)

-The Cluster function groups together similar, but inconsistent values in a given column and lets you merge these inconsistent values into a single value you choose.
+The cluster function groups together similar, but inconsistent values in a given column and lets you merge these inconsistent values into a single value you choose.
 This is very effective where you have data with minor variations in data values, e.g. names of people, organizations, places classification terms.
-The ‘Clusters’ are created automatically according to an algorithm.
+The clusters are created automatically according to an algorithm.
 OpenRefine supports a number of different clustering algorithms - some experimentation may be required to see which clustering algorithm works best with any